keu/docs/astro/cli-release-notes.md

 Release date: February 3, 2022

-### Introducing the Astronomer Cloud CLI
+### Introducing the Astro CLI

-The Astronomer Cloud CLI (`astrocloud`) is now generally available as the official command-line tool for Astronomer Cloud.
+The Astro CLI (`astrocloud`) is now generally available as the official command-line tool for Astro.
 It is a direct replacement of the previously released `astro` executable.

-The Astronomer Cloud CLI sets the foundation for more robust functionality in the future and includes several significant improvements to both the local development experience as well as use cases specific to Astronomer Cloud.
+The Astro CLI sets the foundation for more robust functionality in the future and includes several significant improvements to both the local development experience as well as use cases specific to Astro.
 These changes are summarized in the following sections.

-The Astronomer Cloud CLI can be installed via Homebrew.
+The Astro CLI can be installed via Homebrew.
 Commands take the form of:

 ```sh
 astrocloud <command> # E.g. `astrocloud dev start`
 ```

-We strongly recommend that all users install the Astronomer Cloud CLI and delete the `astro` executable from local directories as soon as possible.
-For guidelines, read [Install the Astronomer Cloud CLI](install-cli.md).
+We strongly recommend that all users install the Astro CLI and delete the `astro` executable from local directories as soon as possible.
+For guidelines, read [Install the Astro CLI](install-cli.md).
 As of February 2022, `astro` will no longer be maintained by our team.
-With that said, the release of the Astronomer Cloud CLI does not have any impact on your existing Deployments or DAGs.
+With that said, the release of the Astro CLI does not have any impact on your existing Deployments or DAGs.

 ### New Authentication Flow

-The Astronomer Cloud CLI introduces an easy way to authenticate.
+The Astro CLI introduces an easy way to authenticate.
 Instead of requiring that users manually pass authentication tokens, the new CLI consists of a simple, browser-based login process.

-Built with refresh tokens, the Astronomer Cloud CLI also does not require that users re-authenticate every 24 hours, as was the case with `astro`.
-As long as you remain authenticated via the Astronomer UI, your session via the Astronomer CLI will remain valid.
+Built with refresh tokens, the Astro CLI also does not require that users re-authenticate every 24 hours, as was the case with `astro`.
+As long as you remain authenticated via the Cloud UI, your session via the Astro CLI will remain valid.
 You can expect to be asked to re-authenticate only once every few months instead of on a daily basis.

 ### Improved Local Development

-Astronomer Cloud CLI v1.0.0 includes several improvements to the local development experience:
+Astro CLI v1.0.0 includes several improvements to the local development experience:

 - You can now run `astrocloud dev start` with [Docker Buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/) enabled.
 This resolves a [common issue](https://forum.astronomer.io/t/buildkit-not-supported-by-daemon-error-command-docker-build-t-airflow-astro-bcb837-airflow-latest-failed-failed-to-execute-cmd-exit-status-1/857) where users with Docker Buildkit enabled could not run this command.
 - After running `astrocloud dev start`, the CLI no shows you the status of the Webserver container as it spins up on your local machine.
 This makes it easier to know whether the Airflow UI is unavailable because the Airflow Webserver container is still spinning up.